francescovogelezang/DGA/chapter1.md

 (9)‘main establishment’ of a legal entity means the place of its central administration in the Union;

-(10)‘data altruism’ means the consent by data subjects to process personal data pertaining to them, or permissions of other data holders to allow the use of their non-personal data without seeking a reward, for purposes of general interest, such as scientific research purposes or improving public services;
+(10)‘data altruism’ means voluntary sharing of data by data subjects to process personal data pertaining to them, or permissions of other data holders to allow the use of their non-personal data without seeking or receiving a reward, for purposes of general interest, such as scientific research purposes, policy making or improving public services;

 (11)‘public sector body’ means the State, regional or local authorities, bodies governed by public law or associations formed by one or more such authorities or one or more such bodies governed by public law;